Need to talk? Call 1800 882 436.

 Do I need to prepare and cook food differently when I'm pregnant?

-• defrost frozen meat, especially poultry, in the fridge or in the microwave
+• defrost frozen meat, especially poultry, in the fridge or microwave

 • use different cutting boards for vegetables and meat

-• wash benches, cutting boards and utensils with hot, soapy water
+• wash benches and tools with hot, soapy water

-• cook food thoroughly and don’t eat raw or ‘rare’ meats or fish
+• cook food well and avoid raw meats

 What can I drink during pregnancy?

-As a guide the approximate amounts of caffeine found in food and drinks are:
+The rough amounts of caffeine found in drinks are:

 • 1 cup of instant coffee — 60mg